lewis6991/ts-install.nvim/README.md

 ### Why does this plugin exist?

-The scope of nvim-treesitter has grew too large and aims to both support the query and parser information for all files in addition to the installation and parser management functionality.
+The scope of nvim-treesitter is too large and aims to both support the query and parser information for a vast amount of languages, in addition to the installation and parser management functionality.

 The goal of this plugin is to only provide the latter in a more opinionated way.